 2. Set the Right Bids and Budgets

-Say you’re running two UAC campaigns – one with an “Install Volume” goal and one with a goal for “In-App Actions.”
+Say you’re running two App campaigns – one with an “Install Volume” goal and one with a goal for “In-App Actions.”
 According to Google’s recommendations, you know that you need a target CPI and campaign budget that allow for Google’s algorithm to collect enough data while providing a return on your investment.
 But what if the customers you want to reach change throughout the year?

 Google gives this example:

 “Say it’s been a couple of months and you’ve added a social feature and new levels to your game.
 You want to get this update to as many new users as you can.
 You adjust the target CPI and budget UP for the campaign that’s focused on “Install Volume.”
 At the same time, you adjust the budget DOWN for the campaign that’s focused on “In-app actions.”
-You’re signaling to AdWords yet another change in direction.”
+You’re signaling to [Google Ads] yet another change in direction.”

 By wisely altering your bids and budgets, you have control over the results of your campaigns that couple with the automation/optimization that Google brings to the table with machine learning.

 Reminder: machine learning requires data to learn in order to optimize for performance goals.
-When you set up your campaign budgets and bids, make sure you give the campaign ample time to run before making changes – Google suggest allowing time to gain at least 100 conversions.
+When you set up your campaign budgets and bids, make sure you give the campaign ample time to run before making changes – Google suggests allowing time to gain at least 100 conversions.

 Giving Up (some) Control